Component 3: Cognitive Assessment

 To complete Component 3 requirements for Osteopathic Continuous Certification in the subspecialty of Addiction Medicine, a physician must pass a written examination once per 10-year OCC cycle.

-The American Osteopathic Conjoint Addiction Medicine Examination Committee offers OCC Written Exams in the subspecialty of Addiction Medicine.
-Exams will next be offered in 2019.
+The American Osteopathic Conjoint Addiction Medicine Examination Committee offers the OCC (Recert) Addiction Medicine Exam twice a year.

 Failure to successfully complete the OCC process will result in the loss of certification when their current certification expires.